Most Hated NFL Players of All Time

 One former teammate called him unsociable and said he would even pick favorites and only throw them the ball instead of hitting the open man.
 Yet, NFL teams would somehow overlook these intangibles, which is how Cutler made more than $122 million during his career.

-20. Odell Beckham Jr.
+21. Odell Beckham Jr.

-Position: Wide Receiver
+Position: Wide receiver

-Career: 7 seasons (2014-present)
+Career: 10 seasons (2014-present)

-Teams: New York Giants, Cleveland Browns
+Teams: New York Giants, Cleveland Browns, Los Angeles Rams, Baltimore Ravens

-Famous words: "You know you don't train like that.
-That's not you.
-That's not who you are.
-You're going to be Michael Jackson and go around and dancing and playing and a lot of other stuff and not be a football player and not train the way you're supposed to train.” — Josh Norman
+Famous words: “You know you don’t train like that.
+That’s not you.
+That’s not who you are.
+You’re going to be Michael Jackson and go around and dancing and playing and a lot of other stuff and not be a football player and not train the way you’re supposed to train.” —Josh Norman

 Bottom Line: Odell Beckham Jr.